openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

-After you publish an open response assessment (ORA) assignment and learners start to submit responses and perform assessments, members of the course team can take the following actions.
+After you publish an open response assessment (ORA) assignment and learners start to submit responses and perform assessments, members of the course team can take the following actions:

 .. contents::
   :local:
   :depth: 1

-The following topics provide additional information about open response assessments.
+The following topics provide additional information about open response
+assessments:

 * :ref:`Best practices for ORA assignments<Best Practices for ORA>`